 2. Decide on a location

 The term location in this context does not imply the physical address of the company but rather the economic zone from where you intend to get your license.
-Dubai has two broad zones categorically known as the free zone and mainland.
+Dubai has two broad zones categorically known as the free zone and the mainland.
 A notable distinctive factor differentiating the two in ownership terms is that, in contrast, the free zone allows you 100% ownership, which is attractive to many freelancers in Dubai.
 Mainland, on the other hand, requires one to have a local sponsor who should own at least 51% of the business.
-Another equally important factor is that a company that registered under a free zone is required to operate within the confines or jurisdiction of the zone.
+Another equally important factor is that a company that is registered under a free zone is required to operate within the confines or jurisdiction of the zone.
 In contrast, mainland companies are free to trade without borders, both locally and internationally.
 It is therefore advisable to consider all the factors before deciding on where to set up, bearing in mind that both zones operate within their pros and cons.

 3. Choose a trading name and register it

 A trade name refers to the name of the business.
 Before embarking on registering a business name, make sure that the domain name is reserved because, without it, your business has no online presence.
 There are several ways to choose a company name.
-However, the right business name should be unique, related, or associated with the brand or product, easy to pronounce and spell by the consumer.
+However, the right business name should be unique, related, or associated with the brand or product, easy to pronounce, and spell by the consumer.
 Remember to apply for registration of the business name through the relevant registering authorities of both zones.